sage-code/eve/manual/structure.md

 ## EVE Structure

-Next bookmarks will lead you to the main concepts required to understand EVE program structure.
+Next bookmarks will lead you to the main concepts required to understand EVE projects.

 **Bookmarks:**